BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-08-04-active-directory-homelab.markdown

 You can customize the Windows 10 settings if you want, but the recommended options are fine.
 Click next.

-Now we are presented with the option of which media to use.
+We are presented with the option of which media to use.
 Check the ISO file option and click next.
 You can then save the ISO to whatever place you want on your host pc.

 ![Choose Which Media To Use](/img/MediaToUse.png)